JEWELS OF SLOVENIA, CROATIA AND BOSNIA & HERCEGOVINA – 8 DAYS / 7 NIGHTS

 - Orientational guided walk of Ljubljana, Lake Bled, Zadar, Mostar, Plitvice Lakes and Zagreb.

-- All breakfasts, 3 dinners
+- All breakfasts, 3 dinners with drinks (no prefixed menus, you dine ala cart)

 - Entrance fees to Postojna caves,Diocletian Palace Cellars in Split, Rector’s Palace in Dubrovnik and Plitvice National park.